I often meet people who "used to do" Zen.

 There's nothing for me to stop doing.

-(Adapted from 100 Days on the Mountain, copyright RK Henderson.
+(From my notes for 100 Days on the Mountain, copyright RK Henderson.
 Bodhidharma painting courtesy of Sojiji Temple and Wikimedia Commons.)

 0 comments: